Bugusers/Java-Pro-Course/README.md

     Contains the main method to run the program.
     Calls methods to demonstrate each type of thread-safe list implementation (treadWithLock, treadWithSemaphore, treadWithSynchronized).
     Also demonstrates a PetrolStation example where vehicles are refueling concurrently with a limited number of permits using a Semaphore.

+### Homework 12 Collections: lists

+- The countOccurance method that takes a string list as a parameter and an arbitrary string.
+Counts the number of times the passed string occurs as the second argument.

+- The toList method that takes an integer array of arbitrary length as an input.
+Converts the array to a list of the corresponding data type and returns.

+- The findUnique method, which takes as input a numeric list consisting of arbitrary values that can be repeated in an unlimited number.
+Returns a new numeric list containing only unique numbers.

+- The calcOccurance method, which takes a string list as a parameter.
+The list is filled with any 10-20 words that can be repeated in an unlimited number.
+Calculates how many times each word occurs.

+- A findOccurance method that takes a string list as a parameter.
+The list is filled with any 10-20 words that can be repeated in an unlimited number.
+Calculates how many times each word occurs.
+The result is returned as a list of structures that describe the repetition of each individual word.

+Phonebook package

+- The Record class stores the Name and Phone numbers.

+- The Phonebook class stores many records of the Record data type.
+The Phonebook class implements the add method.
+The method adds an entry to the Phonebook.
+Also the find() method is implemented.
+The method searches for a specific record by name.
+If the entry is found (the first one found), then it is returned, otherwise null is returned

+- In the Phonebook class, the findAll() method is implemented.
+The method searches for records by name.
+If records are found, then they must be returned, otherwise null is returned.